MateuszGolebiewski591/GSVC-Reproduction/reproduction.md

 ## Commit history:
 Base commit after adaptation - 7e891b17141534d797afe5e7c5c0c0e15f1000a7

+Introduction of video compatability to the HAC series - 164f3c46cfde89ba75fbbac58b8b65208e6d1438 - Altered the code to successfully take in a video sequence and train on it regardless of whether a pre-existing colmap exists or not.
+(Cameras are now initialised with the z coordinate linked directly to time.
+A colmap of a video can be trained upon if it exists.
+If there is no colmap, one will be created via a custom method.
+This method initialises a cuboid of random gaussians for the dataset to train on.
+The instantiation is reliable, but the results can be mixed.)

 ## Installation

 We tested our code locally with Ubuntu 24.04.2, cuda 11.6, gcc 9.5.0 on a single rtx 3090 graphics card